LauraU123/duplication_mutation/README.md

 To run the workflow, run snakemake --cores all from the relevant folder.

-To specify A or B, add A or B in the rule all in the Snakefile
+To specify A or B, add A or B in the rule all in the Snakefile.